Table of Contents

-- A history is taken with a few questions specific to acne, obesity, menstrual pattern, and androgens.
+- A history is taken with a few questions specific to acne, obesity, menstrual patterns, and androgens.
 This can specifically diagnose the syndrome by up to 78 percent.

 Blood tests for Polycystic ovarian syndrome:

 - Women have been prescribed a blood test when suspected of PCOS.
-They measure the androgens levels in the serum.
+They measure the androgen levels in the serum.
 These increasing androgen levels are responsible for mimicking signs of polycystic ovarian syndrome.

 - The analysis of free testosterone values is the main.
 As many as 60 percent of women with PCOS show this as a symptom of polycystic ovarian syndrome.
 The hormonal abnormalities are traced through analysis.

-- The ratio of the luteinizing hormone to the follicle-stimulating hormone levels is higher in women with the polycystic ovarian syndrome.
+- The ratio of the luteinizing hormone to the follicle-stimulating hormone levels is higher in women with polycystic ovarian syndrome.
 That means the ratio is higher than 2:1 in such women.
 The anti-Mullerian hormone is another one subjected to a rise in PCOS.
-This can be considered a diagnosing criterion for the polycystic ovarian syndrome.
+This can be considered a diagnostic criterion for polycystic ovarian syndrome.